microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

 Sometimes the error dialog will include the session ID in the dialog itself:

 ..  figure:: /images/error_with_session_id_and_exit_button.png
-    :alt: An image of an error dialog in Word Online that includes a session ID.
+    :alt: An image of an error dialog in Word on the web that includes a session ID.

 In such cases, you can copy the session ID from the error dialog.